One very important aspect of DUI and DUAC cases in South Carolina, or anywhere for that matter, is what the “legal limit” of alcohol even is!!

 A DUI lawyer needs to be knowledgeable about blood testing, breath alcohol testing devices and the science that applies.
 He needs to have a library of resource material available on the science that applies to any alleged result of these types of testing.
 Using this knowledge, experience and skill, he needs to be able to challenge the accuracy and precision of results the prosecution offers as accurate evidence.

-At Kulp & Elliot we do and we can.
+At Kulp & Elliott we do and we can.

 So How Open to Challenge Are Breath Test Readings?